Pharmacy Care Articles

 Non-steroidal anti-inflammatory drugs, known as NSAIDs, are a group of drugs similar to Aspirin™ and aspirin-like drugs.
 They reduce fever and inflammation, and relieve pain.
 These drugs are used most often to relieve the inflammation, swelling, stiffness and joint pain of arthritis.
 They can also help provide relief from inflammation of other painful conditions.

-Over-the-Counter Pain Relief - Choosing the right one
+Over-the-Counter Pain Relievers - Choosing the right one

 Pharmaceutical Studies - Using science to make decisions about medications